igorski/bitmappery/README.md

 ## WebAssembly

-BitMappery can also use WebAssembly to _potentially_ increase performance of image manipulation.
+BitMappery initially also used WebAssembly to _potentially_ increase performance of image manipulation.
-WebAssembly filtering is a user controllable feature in the preferences pane, as long as the `.env` file has set support for `VITE_ENABLE_WASM_FILTERS` to true.
+WebAssembly filtering is a user controllable feature in the preferences pane, as long as `VITE_ENABLE_WASM_FILTERS` is set to true when creating the production build.

 The source code is C based and compiled to WASM using [Emscripten](https://github.com/emscripten-core/emscripten).
 Because this setup is a little more cumbersome, the repository contains precompiled binaries in the `src/wasm/bin`-folder meaning you can omit this setup if you don't intend to make changes to these sources.